PERTINENCE: Input-based Opportunistic Neural Network Dynamic Execution: Proposed methodology

 To address this, we use sample weights in the loss function while training the FC layer.
 This is done to assign different weights to the loss of each sample, depending on whether it belongs to the majority or minority classes.
 Specifically, we assign a higher weight to the loss of samples from minority classes.
 In this work, we explored three weighting schemes to compute sample weights: the inverse of the number of samples (INS), the inverse of the square root of the number of samples (ISNS), and the Effective Number of Samples (ENS)~\cite{ens_cvpr19} weighting scheme.

 \textit{Computing Penalties:} Typically, NNs are trained to maximize accuracy.
 In this work, we address a bi-objective problem, aiming to maximize accuracy while minimizing the computational effort required for inference.
 To achieve this balance, we introduce penalties into the loss function of the trained FC layer.
 As an example case, let us assume that three DNN models are selected from the Pareto front for inference, categorized as follows: class 0 (highest accuracy, requiring a lare number of computations), class 1 (medium accuracy, requiring a moderate number of computations), and class 2 (low accuracy, requiring fewer computations).
 Misclassifying class 0 as class 1 or 2 reduces the overall classification accuracy, while misclassifying class 2 as either class 0 or class 1 increases computational costs but does not affect accuracy.
 Depending on the final goal (i.e., desired trade-off between accuracy and number of operations) different values for the penalty matrix have to be assigned.
-For the above example, the penalty matrix can be expressed as:
+For the above example, the penalty matrix is defined in Eq.~\eqref{eq:penalty_matrix} as:

 The diagonal elements \( P[i, i] \) are \( 0 \), i.e., no loss contribution for correct predictions.
 The off-diagonal elements \( P[i, j] \) represent penalties applied for specific misclassifications.
-The penalty matrix \( P \) modifies the base cross-entropy loss for each prediction.
+The penalty matrix \( P \) in Eq.~\eqref{eq:penalty_matrix} modifies the base cross-entropy loss for each prediction.

 \textit{Custom Loss Function:} For each input sample \( k \), the loss is computed as follows: